Monday, October 19, 2020

 Irvine:

-ATTACK: decent damage, single guy
+ATTACK: decent damage to a single guy

 SPECIAL: 3-5 shots, distributed at random, with lots of chance to miss unless the pertinent stats are raised and weapons upgraded (from his official scan description: "An expert marksman, but doesn't perform very well under pressure").